zackstout/Footprint-Extended/README.md

 ### New features:
 - [x] Created new page and hide/show functionality for sequential diesel-to-solar calculator.
-- [ ] Add animations for the diesel-to-solar calculator.
 - [x] Add more instructions for the user on how to navigate through the site.
 - [x] Store user-entered data about diesel systems (like with trial footprints) for admin to view.
 - [x] Let user get to transition tool and save their data; display proper return-button and post to proper table in database.